Bindeshwar Pathak

-Bindeshwar Pathak is an Indian sociologist and social entrepreneur.
-He is the founder of Sulabh International, an India-based social service organisation which works to promote human rights, environmental sanitation, non-conventional sources of energy, waste management and social reforms through education.
-He is the Brand Ambassador for Swachh Rail Mission of Indian Railways.
+Bindeshwar Pathak (2 April 1943 – 15 August 2023) was an Indian sociologist and social entrepreneur.
+He was the founder of Sulabh International, an India-based social service organisation promoting human rights, environmental sanitation, non-conventional sources of energy, waste management and social reforms through education.
+He was the Brand Ambassador for Swachh Rail Mission of Indian Railways, a complement to the broader Swachh Bharat Mission.
 His work is considered pioneering in social reform, especially in the field of sanitation and hygiene.
 He received various national and international awards for his work with this organisation.
 He was presented with the Lal Bahadur Shastri National Award for Excellence in Public Administration, Academics and Management for the year 2017.
-He was conferred with Padma Bhushan, India's third-highest civilian award in 1991.
+He was conferred the Padma Vibhushan, India's second-highest civilian award, posthumously in 2024 and the Padma Bhushan, India's third-highest civilian award, in 1991.

-Education
+His education

-Bindeshwar Pathak graduated in Sociology in 1964 from the Banaras Hindu University.
+Bindeshwar Pathak was born in Hajipur, Bihar, on 2 April 1943.
+He graduated in Sociology in 1964 from the Banaras Hindu University.
 He earned his master's degree in 1980 and his PhD in 1985, from the University of Patna.
-A prolific writer and speaker, Dr. Pathak has authored several books, the most well-known of which is The Road to Freedom, and is a frequent participant in conferences on sanitation, health and social progress around the world.
+A prolific writer and speaker, Dr. Pathak authored several books, the best known of which is The Road to Freedom, and was a frequent participant in conferences on sanitation, health and social progress around the world.

-Movement for Sanitation and Hygiene
+Movement for sanitation and hygiene

-He first came to understand the plight of scavengers in 1968 when he joined the Bhangi-Mukti (scavengers’ liberation) Cell of the Bihar Gandhi Centenary Celebrations Committee.
+Pathak first came to understand the plight of manual scavengers in 1968 when he joined the Bhangi-Mukti (scavengers' liberation) Cell of the Bihar Gandhi Centenary Celebrations Committee.
 During that time, he travelled throughout India, living with scavenger families as part of his Ph.D. research.
 Drawing on that experience, he resolved to take action, not only out of sympathy for the scavengers but also in the belief that scavenging is a dehumanising practice that would ultimately have a destructive impact on modern Indian society.
-He was an MP of Bhagalpur in Indian National Congress.

-He established the Sulabh International Social Service Organization in 1970, combining technical innovation with humanitarian principles.
+Pathak established the Sulabh International Social Service Organization in 1970, combining technical innovation with humanitarian principles.
 The organisation works to promote human rights, environmental sanitation, non-conventional sources of energy, waste management and social reforms through education.
 The organisation counts 50,000 volunteers.
 He has made innovative use of biogas creation by linking Sulabh toilets to fermentation plants, he had designed over three decades ago and which are now becoming a byword for sanitation in developing countries all over the world.
-One of the distinctive feature of Pathak's project lies in the fact that besides producing odour-free bio-gas, it also releases clean water rich in phosphorus and other ingredients which are important constituents of organic manure.
+One of the distinctive features of Pathak's project lies in the fact that besides producing odour-free bio-gas, it also releases clean water rich in phosphorus and other ingredients which are important constituents of organic manure.
 His sanitation movement ensures cleanliness and prevents greenhouse gas emission.